issyl0/withings-exporter/README.md

 ## What this does

 - Outputs a gauge metric for `withings_current_weight`, taking the most recent recorded weight.
 The API returns the weight in kilograms.
+- Outputs a gauge metric for `withings_current_hydration`, taking the most recent recorded hydration level.
 - OAuth token refresh.
 - Metrics refresh after 30 minutes.
 - Customizable `--metrics-port` and `--scrape-interval`.
 See `--help` for